Emunah

-Emunah is a Religious Zionist women's organization.
-The roots of the organization are in a variety of groups founded by the Mizrachi movement in Palestine and elsewhere in the world.
-The founder of Emunah was Sarah Herzog, the mother of Chaim Herzog and Yaakov Herzog and the grandmother of Isaac Herzog, the current president of Israel.
+Emunah is a Religious Zionist women's organization that supports Jewish education, family life, and community welfare, both in Israel and internationally.
+The organization provides programs for women and children, promotes social and educational initiatives, and works to strengthen the values of Religious Zionism.
+Its roots are in the Mizrachi movement, which established women’s groups in Palestine and around the world in the early 20th century.
+Sarah Herzog, mother of Chaim Herzog and Yaakov Herzog and grandmother of Isaac Herzog, the current president of Israel, founded Emunah to unite these efforts under a single, global organization.